blackflux/object-scan/test/readme/README.template.md

 Invoked in same order as matches would appear in result.

-For more information on invocation order, please refer to Section [Traversal Order](#traversal_order)
+For more information on invocation order, please refer to Section [Traversal Order](#traversal_order).

 This method is conceptually similar to [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).